michaelbromley/michaelbromley.co.uk/content/blog/2018-04-08-museum-of-the-analog-native.md

 As little as 10 seconds without external stimuli is enough to trigger the reflex in many phone users.
 Before they know what is going on they find themselves vacantly scrolling through photos of plates of food.

 On the toilet.
 A bus journey.
 A long queue at Tesco.
-Colleague slightly late to a meeting.
+Waiting for the coffee machine at work.
 All situations which, in the past, would require one to languish in one's own company without an immediate and clear target for the mind to focus on.
 Thankfully, the ever-caring engagement teams from our favourite social media companies have effectively colonised this downtime, saving us the torment of having to formulate thoughts of our own or reflect *for even a moment* on our present environment or circumstances.